arduino/docs-content/content/hardware/_unlisted/old-datasheets/portenta-h7-full/datasheet.md

 The optional 10/100 Ethernet physical interface is directly connected to the internal Ethernet MAC and provides full duplex communication with automatic MDIX support.
 The Wake On Lan functionality allows reducing power consumption when in sleep mode.

 ### High Speed USB Phy
-The optional High Speed USB Phy is one of the two USB interfaces available on the high speed connectors and is also available on the USB-C connector.
+The optional High Speed USB Phy is one of the two USB interfaces available on the high speed connectors and is also available on the USB-C® connector.
 High Speed USB PHY allows transfer rates of up to 480 Mbps and can be used both as a host and as a device.

-When using the USB-C connector only one USB port is usable on high speed connectors.
+When using the USB-C® connector only one USB port is usable on high speed connectors.

-When the High Speed USB Phy option is not assembled the USB-C port only one Full Speed port is available and is shared between USB-C and High Density connectors
+When the High Speed USB Phy option is not assembled the USB-C® port only one Full Speed port is available and is shared between USB-C® and High Density connectors

-### USB-C Connector
+### USB-C® Connector
-USB-C connector supports multiple use case scenarios and provides the following functions:
+USB-C® connector supports multiple use case scenarios and provides the following functions:

 *   Provide board power supply in both DFP and DRP mode
 *   Source power to external peripherals when board is powered through VIN
 *   expose High Speed (480Mbps) or Full Speed (12 Mbps) USB Host/Device interface
 *   expose DisplayPort output interface (optional)

 The DisplayPort interface is usable in conjunction with USB and can be either used with a simple cable adapter when board is powered via VIN or with dongles able to provide power to the board while simultaneously outputting DisplayPort and USB.
-Such dongles usually provide an ethernet over USB port, a 2 port USB hub and a USB-C port that can be used to provide power to the system.
+Such dongles usually provide an ethernet over USB port, a 2 port USB hub and a USB-C® port that can be used to provide power to the system.

 ### Power Tree
 All power conversion on the Portenta H7 is handled by the PF1550 PMIC.
 Current is drawn by VUSB, VIN or VBATT automatically according to rules specified by the PMIC.
 The VCC is driven by a buck converter configured to provide 3V3 that is accessible on both the MKR headers and the HDR connector.
 Two other buck converters provide 3V1 and 2V8 outputs.
 Additionally, three precision LDO provide low-ripple outputs of 1V0, 1V2 and 1V8.
 Voltage range and max current are provided as a general guideline only.
 Consult the PF1550 datasheet for specific details.